-- (b) would damage or harm the document or would be inappropriate because of the physical nature of the document; or - (c) would involve an infringement of copyright belonging to a person other than the State, in which case access may be given in some other way.
+- (b) would damage or harm the document or would be inappropriate because of the physical nature of the document; or - (c) would involve an infringement of copyright belonging to a person other than the State,

 - (3) If the applicant has requested that access to a document be given in a particular way and access is given in some other way, the applicant is not required to pay a charge in respect of the giving of access that is greater than the charge that the applicant would have been required to pay if access had been given in the way that was requested. - (4) This section does not prevent the agency from giving access to a document in any way agreed on between the agency and the applicant.